 The Accidental High Performer

-This would have to be the second most common high performer that I encounter.
+This would have to be the second most common superstar employee that I encounter.
 You could say they have been lucky to fall into a job that's in an industry that's booming.
 They love their job, the money they are making and they celebrate their success.

 They spend years working at an accelerated pace busily trying to meet client demand.
 They learn quickly on the job.
 After all, there is no time (or desire) for them to improve their leadership capabilities in a more formal setting.
 Instead, they tend to learn from talking to their peers or customers.
+Professional relationships are important to them.
 They rarely (if ever) spend time to reflect on their progress or take stock of what's working or not working.

 So when they can finally have a breather and can spend time in a workshop with me, they stick out like a sore thumb.
 They struggle to write notes or answer questions.
 They are the first to finish an exercise and get on their phone and scroll.